Things to Do in Nassau: Complete 2026 Activity Guide

 Blue Lagoon Island

-This private island offers the best animal encounters in Nassau.
-Swim with dolphins ($199), stingrays ($135), or sea lions ($169).
-Even without animal programs, the beach-only package ($85) gives you access to a pristine private beach, hammocks, and lunch.
+This private island, run by Dolphin Encounters, offers the best animal experiences in Nassau.
+Swim with bottlenose dolphins (from $199), interact with stingrays (from $135), or meet sea lions (from $169).
+The beach-only package (from $85) includes a 30-minute boat ride, private beach, hammocks, and lunch buffet.

 Insider Tip: Book 2+ weeks ahead for dolphin swims.
 The boat ride is 30 minutes and included.
 The beach is less crowded than Nassau beaches.
 Non-swimmers can do "encounter" programs from platforms.